-Agents should ensure that sufficiently extreme movements in returns and exchange rates are used to assess market risk at a confidence level of 97.5% or above.
+Agents should ensure that sufficiently extreme movements in returns and exchange rates are used to assess market risk at the 99.5% confidence level.
 Agents should consider the position on the yield curve as well as the impact of both upwards and downwards movements in interest rates.